 - Choose lower fat dairy products such as semi-skimmed/skimmed milk, low-fat yogurt and crème fraiche.

-- Try leaving out or using less butter on bread when making sandwiches.
+- Try leaving out or using less butter and spreads on bread when making sandwiches - use nourishing foods like avocado, which is rich in monounsaturated fats.

 - Cottage cheese, ricotta and light soft cheese are low-fat options.
 Keep your portions of cheese small or opt for less of the strong-flavoured varieties such as Parmesan - a little goes a long way.